dankinsoid/swift-http/README.md

 ## Using raw requests & responses

-You can create raw HTTP requests using the HttpUrl and the HttpRawRequest type.
+You can create raw HTTP requests using the HttpUrl and the URLRequest type.

 ```swift
 let url = HttpUrl(